Tiny-NewsRec: Effective and Efficient PLM-based News Recommendation: Conclusion

-In this paper, we propose a Tiny-NewsRec approach to improve the effectiveness and the efficiency of PLM-based news recommendation with domain-specific post-training and a two-stage knowledge distillation method.
-Before finetuning, we conduct domain-specific post-training on the PLM-based news encoder with a self-supervised matching task between news titles and news bodies to make the generally pre-trained PLM better model the semantic information in news texts.
-In our two-stage knowledge distillation method, the student model can first adapt to the news domain with the guidance from the domain-specifically post-trained teacher model.
-Then a multi-teacher knowledge distillation framework is used to transfer task-specific knowledge from a set of finetuned teacher models to the student during finetuning.
+In this paper, we propose a Tiny-NewsRec method to improve the effectiveness and efficiency of PLM-based news recommendation with domain-specific post-training and a two-stage knowledge distillation method.
+Specifically, before the task-specific finetuning, we propose to conduct domain-specific post-training towards the PLM-based news encoder with a self-supervised matching task between news titles and news bodies to make the general PLM better capture and match the high-level semantic information in news texts.
+In our two-stage knowledge distillation method, the student model is first adapted to the news domain and then finetuned on the news recommendation task with the domain-specific and task-specific knowledge transferred from multiple teacher models in each stage.
 We conduct extensive experiments on two real-world datasets and the results demonstrate that our approach can effectively improve the performance of the PLM-based news recommendation model with considerably smaller models.

-In the future, we plan to deploy our Tiny-NewsRec in online personalized news recommendation service to verify its online performance.
-Besides, comparing with these single-teacher knowledge distillation methods, our approach will introduce additional training cost in order to train multiple teacher models.
-We are also interested in reducing the training cost of our two-stage knowledge distillation method while keeping its performance.